 R-v-Porter – Possession of Indecent Images of Children

 In R v Porter the Court of Appeal held that an image will only be considered in possession if the defendant had custody or control of the image at that time.
 If at the time of possession the image is beyond his control, then he will not possess it.

-here, however, the offender admits that he downloaded the image or accessed it on the Internet then a charge of ‘making’ under section 1 PCA 1978 may arise.
+Where, however, the offender admits that he downloaded the image or accessed it on the Internet then a charge of ‘making’ under section 1 Protection of Children Act 1978 may arise.
 Archbold 31 – 118.

 The defendant must prove both ‘that the photograph or pseudo-photograph was sent to him without any prior request made by him or on his behalf’ and that ‘he did not keep it for an unreasonable time’.

 The Act does not prescribe what constitutes a ‘prior request’, nor does it define the parameters of ‘unreasonable time’.

 In particular, it is not clear whether time runs from when the image was received by the computer, or when it was known by a defendant to have been received.
 Consistent with the necessary mental element, the latter is likely.
 Archbold 31 – 119.

 Defence – legitimate reason for the Possession of Indecent Images of Children

 ‘Legitimate reason’ is not defined anywhere in the Act.
 It follows that a particular defendant may advance a range of possibilities for any admitted possession of such material.

 The provision clearly afforded (prior to section 46 SOA 2003, which introduced an exception for criminal proceedings and investigations) a defence to any party within the criminal justice system who of necessity must have possession of evidential material.